Date came into force or revised

 Action:

-- Upon completion of a successful school external evaluation, and the resolution of any requirements identified, the interim classification will be adjusted to Group 2, 3 or Group 4 certification and the school will be eligible to offer courses for graduation credit if applicable.
+Upon completion of a successful school external evaluation, and the resolution of any requirements identified, the interim classification will be adjusted to Group 2, 3 or Group 4 certification.

-- Failure to maintain the requirements for certification may result in the decertification of a school.
+Failure to maintain the requirements for certification may result in the cancelation of a school's certificate.